White House Family Theater

-The White House Family Theater was a small movie theater located in the East Wing of the White House in Washington, D.C., for the use of the president and their family.
+The White House Family Theater was a small movie theater located in the East Wing of the White House in Washington, D.C., for the use of the president and his family.
 Originally there was no room in the White House specifically for screening films, so the venue was converted from a cloakroom in 1942.
 It seated up to 42 people.

 It was demolished along with the rest of the East Wing in October 2025.
-According to a source reportedly familiar with the project, there are plans to build a "modernized and renovated" theater as a replacement.
+In January 2026, the White House confirmed plans to build a new theater as part of a new East Wing containing a ballroom.
+The following month, the updated plans revealed that the original 42-seat configuration and furniture of the original theater would remain when the renovated one would be built.